It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 circadian rhythm sleep disorders

-The circadian rhythm is the body’s internal clock that helps to regulate sleep.
-When disrupted, it’s often considered a circadian rhythm sleep disorder.
-There are various forms of circadian rhythm sleep disorder, all of which tend to be more common with age.
+The circadian rhythm is the body’s internal clock that helps to regulate our sleep cycle.
+When disrupted, it’s considered a circadian rhythm sleep disorder – and these tend to be more common with age.

-Advanced sleep phase disorder (ASP) – which causes people to routinely go to bed between 6pm and 9pm, and wake up between 2am and 5am – is particularly common in older adults.
+Advanced sleep-wake phase disorder (ASWPD) – which causes people to routinely go to bed between 6pm and 9pm and wake up between 2am and 5am – is particularly common in older adults.

-Similarly, irregular sleep-wake rhythm disorder (ISWRD), where sleeping patterns don’t follow a normal 24-hour day-night cycle, is common in adults with neurological and neurodegenerative conditions like Parkinson’s or Alzheimer’s disease.
-These conditions can lead to imbalanced sleeping patterns, excessive tiredness, trouble concentrating, and depression.
+Similarly, irregular sleep-wake rhythm disorder (ISWRD), where sleeping patterns don’t follow a 24-hour day-night cycle, is common in adults with neurological conditions like Parkinson’s or Alzheimer’s disease.
+These conditions can lead to disrupted sleep patterns, excessive tiredness, trouble concentrating, and an increased likelihood of depression.

 REM sleep behaviour disorder

-REM (rapid eye movement) sleep is the stage of the sleep cycle where most dreams occur.
-Muscles are usually paralysed during this stage to make sure we remain still, but people with REM sleep behaviour disorder (RBD) will physically act out their dreams.
+Rapid eye movement (REM) sleep is the stage of the sleep cycle where dreaming occurs.
+Our muscles are usually paralysed during this stage of sleep, but REM sleep behaviour disorder (RBD) causes people to physically act out their dreams.

 What medical conditions can cause sleep problems?